absolunet/docs-node-ioc/src/docs/06_going-deeper/01_exception-handling/en.md

 When rendering HTML response, the Ouch's PrettyPageHandler is used to render the page, with the blue theme.

-To enhanced your development experience, Ouch supports IDE links from the stack files.
+To enhance your development experience, Ouch supports IDE links from the stack files.
-You must however specify your own IDE in the `dev.ide` configuration.
+You must, however, specify your own IDE in the `dev.ide` configuration.